-Facilities design, permitting, and construction:

-Funding: Utility Department budget or bond revenues

-3. Identify partnerships with surrounding utilities such as Orange County, Orlando Utilities Commission, and Seminole County on regional water supply development projects to provide wholesale water to the City of Winter Park.
+Facilities design, permitting, and construction: FY 2015 Funding: Utility Department budget or bond revenues wholesale water to the City of Winter Park.
 The estimated quantity of water to be produced is unknown at this time.

+4. Identify partnerships with surrounding utilities such as Orange County, Orlando Utilities Commission, and Seminole County on regional water supply development projects to provide